PoCInnovation/Workshops/software/6.Nest/README.md

 Go to http://localhost:3000/article via your browser (or Postman) to see if you can get this route.

-As said, the command `start:dev` makes use of `file watchers`.
+As said before, the command `start:dev` makes use of `file watchers`.
 Every time you save a file, nestjs will automatically rebuild the server with the updated file(s).
-That way you won't need to restart it manually after each modification.
+That way you will not need to restart it manually after each modification.

 <br>

 ### Step 1.2: first provider

 Read the first 2 sections of [modules](https://docs.nestjs.com/modules) and [providers]((https://docs.nestjs.com/providers)).
-It will teach you some basic concepts or architecture nestjs uses.
+It will teach you some basic concepts and architecture of nestjs.

 As you can see, AppService is an AppModule Provider (in `app.module.ts`).
 And it is [injected](https://docs.nestjs.com/providers#dependency-injection) in the controller (in the constructor).